noahehall/theBookOfNoah/linux/docker/docker_new.md

   -  use images with publicly available dockerfiles
     -  they are more trustworthy as you can inspect how they are built
+  -  use volumes for persistent data and support tools
+    -  sinc any container can connect to an

 # architecture